bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display block is in block format and has a line break in it, display inline runs together and does not line break

 3. What are the 4 areas of the box model?

+margin,border,padding,content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+vertical axis

 5. Explain why git is valuable to a team of developers.